Here are the four tactics or concepts that I’ve found most useful:

 Never one to shy away from controversy: my recent discovery is Animal Communication, a field that I can’t quite wrap my scientific brain around and that sets off all my Sceptic’s warning bells.
 It turns out that there is seemingly robust scientific evidence, including double-blind, randomized studies, that humans can communicate telepathically, including with animals – and learn what ails them.
 I realize that for some of my readers, this will be a no-brainer, and for others, the same alarms will go off.
 Quantum physics seem to be able to explain these findings, and I’m ambivalent and intrigued.

 I encourage an open mind when exploring these topics: you might learn something useful to you – and the animals in your care.
-In future blog posts, webinars, and courses, I hope to return to most of the topics mentioned above.

 I’m always learning – how about you?